psfrolov/psfrolov.github.io/app/_posts/2015-01-07-using-coverity-scan-with-appveyor.md

 ## Downloading Coverity Build Tool

 <ins>Coverity Build Tool now comes pre‐instaled on AppVeyor builder so this
-step is not necessary anymore.
-See the link in [comment by Mark Clearwater](#comment-1878112356) for more information.</ins>
+step is not necessary anymore.</ins>

 The first step may sound simple, but _one does not simply download Coverity